muggy8/improbable/from-me-to-me/agPESRsG.md

 First came Patricia's faint, a quick jab towards Phanna's head.

-Phanna made an attempt at perrying but Patricia immediately pull the jab back and threw another one out towards Phanna's torsal.
+Phanna made an attempt at perrying which Patricia finally caught sight of.

+Using the knowledge from her observations, Patricia immediately pull the jab back and threw another one out towards Phanna's torsal.

 All the while, Patricia let her body get carried by momentum towards Phanna.